nadams2ncsu/containerized-long-read-local-assembly/example/Data/Readme.md

 **The lr_local_assembly.sif must be in the current working directory**

 ## Outputs
-All outputs will be deposited in subdirectories within the current working directory.
+All outputs will be deposited in sample-specific subdirectories within the current working directory.
+Each subset will have the outputs below.

 | File | Description |
 |---|---|